anodyne/nova/docs/ideas.md

 ## Dynamic Forms

 * Add a field to the database that admins can write help content in.
 If that field isn't empty, display a question mark icon that when hovered over, shows the help information.
-* Proper validation on all fields.
 * Fields that only admins can see and edit.
 * Dynamic user information form.

 ## Form Builder

 * Much like Wufoo, Nova really needs a form builder that will help admins creating their forms.
+(Likely a future update.)
 * Drag fields around to re-order.
 * Drag fields on to the form to add.
 * Click on a field to see all its properties and change them.